|■Leitz Wetzlar XENON 50mm F/1.5 [LSM]||M||7 - 5||1m||A51||1936 ●|

 |Lens caps:||14231 (front)|

 Totally redesigned, but retaining the same optical formula, with new type helical focusing allowing focusing down to 0.7m, and a telescopic lens hood.
-Available initially in black or titanium finish, but silver chrome was added in 1996.
+Available initially in black or titanium finish (see separate page), but silver chrome was added in 1996.

 An extremely fast standard lens, the 50mm f1.4 is the favorite of many reportage photographers.
 Sharpness and contrast are outstanding at full aperture.
 Its extraordinary speed of f/1.4 permits short shutter speeds even in poor lighting conditions.
 The lens also has remarkably neutral color rendition and exact color differentiation.